About the course

 Trainees will be employed at one school within the partnership for the duration of their training.
 They will work in a classroom alongside an experienced teacher and will gradually build up their teaching responsibility across the year.

-All trainees will undertake a 5 week alternate placements at another school within the partnership.
+All trainees will undertake a 6 week alternate placement at another school within the partnership.

 Trainees are paid on the Unqualified teacher scale and will start at point 1.